33kc/competitive-programming/README.md

 ## Stats
 <a id="stats"></a>
 CodeChef:
-- Rating as of (4/12/24) : (have to update because today was a contest)
+- Rating as of (4/12/24) : 1302
 - Contests Attended : 6
 - Div : 4 (on the edge to div 3)

 CodeForces:
 - Rating as of (4/12/24) : 369 (barely do cf, attended one contest, solved div 3 A and left)
 - Contests : 1

+When did I start?
+- Got a roadmap for competitive programming on (15/10/24)
+- Started officially grinding competitive programming on (12/10/24)

+haven't done much but just gotta stay dedicated and trust the progress